Statistics in cytoflow#

 ex2 = op.apply(ex)

-applies the function flow.geom_mean
+applies the function flow.geom_mean to the FITC-A channel in

 each subset.
-The result is stored in the statistics
+The result is stored in the statistics attribute of an

-attribute is a dictionary.
-The keys
+Experiment.
+The statistics attribute is a dictionary whose keys

 ex2.statistics.keys()

-The value of each entry in Experiment.statistics
+The value of each entry in Experiment.statistics is a

-.
-The series index is all the subsets for which the
+pandas.DataFrame whose index is all the subsets for which the

 statistic was computed, and the contents are the values of the statstic